Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 ## Who is this blog site for?

-This blog page contains information about maquettes which are mainly aircrafts.
+This blog pages contains information about maquettes which are mainly aircrafts.
 These information would be interesting who makes maquette or who wants a little bit more info about a specific model.

 ## What does this website do?